Delighting Omnichannel Customers

 To answer, we must first identify the different systems, platforms and data that merchants might already have in place, each specializing in different parts of the business:

-Our whitepaper, The Expert’s Guide: Unified Commerce vs. Separate Systems, outlines the pros and cons of the different approaches leading merchants are using to deliver omnichannel service excellence today.
+Our whitepaper, The Expert’s Guide: Unified Commerce vs. Separate Systems, outlines the pros and cons of the different approaches today’s leading merchants are using to unify these disparate technologies and deliver omnichannel service excellence.

 A Unified Commerce Suite integrates all the different functional areas of the business into one standard platform.
 The benefits include